 Forced council mergers

-In response to this decision, Ku-ring-gai Council issued a media release on 14 February
+In response to this decision, Ku-ring-gai Council issued a media release.

-Until the Court’s judgement is handed down, there will be no change to our status and the Council will continue its business as usual approach to delivering projects and services to our community.
+In light of the decision, there will be no change to our status and the Council will continue its business as usual approach to delivering projects and services to our community, as it has done for the duration of this process.

 Our submission to the NSW Boundary Commission Review can be viewed here.